BartoszCichecki/LenovoLegionToolkit/README.md

 It runs no background services, uses less memory, uses virtually no CPU, and contains no telemetry.
 Just like Lenovo Vantage, this application is Windows only.

+&nbsp;

-Join the Legion Series Discord: https://discord.com/invite/legionseries!
+_Join the Legion Series Discord: https://discord.com/invite/legionseries!_

+_If you are looking for a Vantage alternative that was made for Linux, check [LenovoLegionLinux](https://github.com/johnfanv2/LenovoLegionLinux) project._

+&nbsp;

 <img src="assets/screenshot_main.png" width="700" />